RestiveSole267/ElectoralOS/Readme.md

 # ElectoralOS

-ElectoralOS is a voting operating system for different types of ranked-choice voting systems (IRV, STV, PBV)
+ElectoralOS is a voting operating system for different types of ranked-choice voting systems (IRV, STV, PBV).
+This was orignially a personal project created by me a year ago originally named Election Alpha.

 ## Ranking Methods
 **Instant runoff voting (IRV):** A single candidate election method that elects the candidate with majority support (≥ 50% of the votes).